 Cheating will be considered the act or intent of giving or gaining knowledge for an assignment or test or to answer by fraudulent means.
 Consequences:

 The penalty for cheating will be a zero for the assignment or test.
-Frequent acts of cheating will require further consequences as per teacher discretion.
+Frequent acts of cheating will require further consequences as per teacher / administrator discretion.

-Plagiarism is the intention or accidental use of another's ideas, words, or writing as one's own without appropriate documentation or relying too heavily on outside resources for the completion of an assignment.
+Plagiarism is the intention or accidental use of another's ideas, words, or writing as one's own without appropriate documentation. .

-- 1st Offense: parents will be notified and a grade of "0" for the assignment or test will be given. - 2nd Offense: above consequences apply plus a 1-day suspension - 3rd Offense: grade of "0" for assignment or test plus a 3-day suspension - 4th Offense: loss of credit in the respective class for the semester.
+- 1st Offense: parents will be notified and a grade of "0" for the assignment or test will be given. - 2nd Offense: above consequences apply plus a Saturday School will be assigned. - 3rd Offense: 3-day suspension - 4th Offense: loss of credit in the respective class for the semester.